-- 1. Make the backup available. - In the catalog table RECOVERY_UNITS of the information schema, identify which entry contains the RECOVER_TYPE "MARK" and the RECOVERY_TIMESTAMP before load with the time stamp of the LOAD. - 3.
-Execute a RECOVER statement: RECOVER SPACE space USING rec unit TO TIMESTAMP before load
+- a.
+Make the backup available. - b.
+In the catalog table RECOVERY_UNITS of the information schema, identify which entry contains the RECOVER_TYPE "MARK" and the RECOVERY_TIMESTAMP before_load with the time stamp of the LOAD. - c.
+Execute a RECOVER statement: RECOVER SPACE space USING rec_unit TO TIMESTAMP before_load